bleds1/dotfiles/README.md

 + probably more..

-*TODO:* Flesh out this readme and add screenshots/links/system info/descriptions
+*TODO:* Flesh out this readme and add screenshots/system info/descriptions

-*TODO:* Symlink and push latest Polybar